Differentiable Tree Search Network: Experiments

 \subsection{Implementation Details}

-In an effort to assess the distinctive elements of each agent's design, we ensure uniformity in the number of parameters across all agents.
-This is achieved by integrating the submodules from DTS into the network architecture of every agent.
-However, while the number of parameters are consistent, the way in which these submodules are utilised to construct the computation graph varies among agents.
+In an effort to assess the distinctive elements of each method's design, we ensure uniformity in the number of parameters across all agents.
+This is achieved by integrating the submodules from D-TSN into the network architecture of each baseline.
+However, while the number of parameters are consistent, the way in which these submodules are utilized to construct the computation graph varies among the baselines.
+We provide their implementation details below: